BehroozEtebari-DWR/PySFD/README.md

 # PySFD
-Jupyter Notebooks for Stream Flow depletion factors (Analytical approaches) Was written for the California Dept. of Water Resources Modeling and Tools Support Section
+Jupyter Notebooks for Stream Flow Depletion (SFD) analyses (Analytical approaches) Was written for the California Dept. of Water Resources Modeling and Tools Support Section